audreycj/java-ems-unit-test/README.md

 ## Features

 - Add an employee
-- View an employee's information
+- View an employee's information via entering their ID
 - Update an employee's information
 - Delete an employee
 - View all employees